ma1orek/Everaid/README.md

 ### 🏆 Hackathon Categories
 - **For Humanity** - Practical, high-impact guidance for first aid, evacuation, and crisis response
 - **Best Local Agent** - Offline-first AI with local fallback behavior in real use cases
+- **OpenAI Open Model Hackathon** - Built specifically for this competition

 ## ✨ Key Features